MarcoMengoli/marcomengoli.github.io/_posts/2015-11-15-GitBeginnerTutorial.md

 * --shortstat    to se an abbreviation of stat command

-### Working with remotes
-After the commits, you probably want to update the remote repository with your new changes.

-To upload the changes to the "master" branch on the original repository:
-{% highlight bash %}
-git push origin master
-{% endhighlight %}

-To view the list of your remotes:
-{% highlight bash %}
-git remote -v
-{% endhighlight %}

-If you want to refresh your local repository including the changes from the remote repository, you can do a pull in this way:

-{% highlight bash %}
-git pull
-{% endhighlight %}

 ### Tag
 You can tag a version in 2 ways: annotated or lightweight.